HumanDevice/hd-swift-style/Git/README.md

 ### Code review
 Upon finishing your changes, you should inform everyone and request a code review.
 Reviewer can be assigned or volounteer if they have no other tickets at the moment.
 Branch designed for code review should be updated with ``master``, with all conflicts resolved.
 During code review you should make sure code is readable and follows [Swift Guidelines](/Style).
-After review, if the solution got accepted, reviewer should merge reviewed branch into master and delete it afterwards.
+After review, if the solution got accepted, reviewer should merge reviewed branch into master and **delete it afterwards**.

 ### Merge and rebase
 While developing on your own branch, you should make sure it's up to date with master.
 Updates can be handled by ``merge`` or ``rebase`` commands.